Graham Rahal opens dealership in Carmel ahead of Zionsville headquarters

 What was new to some, was something he had been planning for quite some time.

-The new headquarters will be built off of West 106th Street, west of the Rahal Letterman Lanigan Racing, owned by Graham’s father, Bobby Rahal.
+The new headquarters will be built off of West 106{sup}th{/sup} Street, west of the Rahal Letterman Lanigan Racing, owned by Graham’s father, Bobby Rahal.

 Rahal did not qualify for the 2023 Indy 500 but was selected just a few days later to serve as a replacement for injured driver Stefan Wilson.
 He will drive for Dreyer & Reinbold, starting in the back of the field in the No. 24 car.